bananakiu/100-days-of-code/log.md

 **Link(s) to work/Other Relevant Links**
 1. Colt Steele's Web Developer Bootcamp: https://www.udemy.com/share/100026A0ofcVxaQ3Q=/
 2. My code for the day: https://ide.c9.io/bananakiu/webdeveloperbootcamp (YelpCamp)

+### Day 55: October 27, 2018 - Saturday

+**Time Spent**: 1 hrs 00 mins

+**Today's Progress**: Continued the module on Databases by reviewing some MongoDB shell commands, and then learning about Mongoose.
+I was able to do some CRUD with that as well.

+**Thoughts**: Even Mongoose seems a little verbose right now.
+I really hope that the next following lectures will prove that Mongoose and MongoDB are a little more user-friendly that they appear to me right now.
+Exciting stuff though!
+Knowing how to use databases will really change the game in terms of functionality of websites I can build.

+**Link(s) to work/Other Relevant Links**
+1. Colt Steele's Web Developer Bootcamp: https://www.udemy.com/share/100026A0ofcVxaQ3Q=/
+2. My code for the day: https://ide.c9.io/bananakiu/webdeveloperbootcamp (Databases)